bernie-simon/stsci.distutils/README.txt

 allows a `setup_hooks` option to be added to the `[global]` section of setup.cfg.
 The hooks listed in `setup_hooks` are the executed in order as though they were combined into a single setup_hook.

+NOTE: I've added a patch to packaging that would allow the setup_hook option to take multiple values.
+If that patch is accepted, this hook can be removed.

 stsci.distutils.hooks.use_packages_root
 '''''''''''''''''''''''''''''''''''''''''